 There are few things that can be as relaxing and enjoyable as a day out on the water.
 Taking in fresh air and sunshine while on a boat can be combined with fun activities like wakeboarding, water skiing, tubing, and fishing and this is exactly what millions of people choose to do each year.
-However, the water isn’t always safe.
+However, water isn’t always safe.

 During Memorial Day weekend in 2009, two sisters joined several friends on a 15-foot skiff.
 The group enjoyed several hours of fun before disaster struck.

 Another boater behind the wheel of a 31-foot Boston Whaler was returning from a mechanical sea trial and failed to keep a proper lookout.
 His much larger vessel struck the skiff causing extensive damage to both the boat and those onboard.

 The first sister, who is now 29-years-old, sustained a shattered pelvis for which she required open reduction surgery and internal fixation with metal plates and screws.
 She was also diagnosed with a ruptured spleen which had to be removed entirely and a traumatic brain injury.
 She now has extensive scarring on her abdomen, hips, and legs.
 She will likely need a total hip replacement in the future.

 The second sister, who is now 26-years-old, was found to have fractured ribs, a fractured pelvis, shattered teeth, a collapsed lung, lung contusions, concussion, and nerve damage in her left foot.
 She also lost her senses of smell and taste entirely.

 The victims of the accident were flown by helicopter to a nearby hospital but sadly, despite doctors best efforts, one of their friends did not survive.

 In addition to their horrific injuries, both sisters continue to suffer from PTSD caused by the crash.